 What inputs do I need for the Centrifugal Compressor Power Calculator?

-To effectively use the calculator, you need the flow rate, discharge pressure, suction pressure, and efficiency.
-These inputs allow the calculator to estimate the power required accurately.
+To use the calculator, you need the flow rate, the inlet pressure and outlet pressure in kilopascals, the efficiency as a percentage, and the inlet temperature in kelvin.
+These inputs allow the calculator to estimate the power required in kilowatts.
 Ensuring that all values are in compatible units is essential for reliable results.

 How does efficiency impact the power calculation?